MicrosoftDocs/power-platform/power-platform/well-architected/security/testing.md

 Based on the lessons they learned, the team upgrades their knowledge and skill level.
 The team improves situational awareness and can self-assess their readiness to respond to incidents.

- **Risk**: Testing in general can affect performance.
+ > :::image type="icon" source="../_images/risk.svg"::: **Risk**: Testing in general can affect performance.
 There might be business continuity problems if destructive tests delete or corrupt data.
 There are also risks associated with information exposure; make sure to maintain the confidentiality of data.
 Ensure the integrity of data after you complete testing.

 Some examples of simulated tests include black-box and white-box testing, penetration testing, and war game exercises.